 FDA Requested Recalls

-The FDA may request a manufacturer initiate a recall after it determines a product poses risk of illness, injury or consumer deception.
-This typically happens when a manufacturer has not already taken action to initiate a recall of a possibly dangerous drug or device.
+For some products, the FDA may request a manufacturer initiate a recall after it determines the products pose risks of illness, injury or consumer deception.
+This typically happens when a manufacturer has not already taken action to initiate a recall of a possibly dangerous product.

-- A formal letter provides the manufacturer with all the information the FDA garnered from its health hazard evaluation and recall classification
+The FDA will notify the manufacturer by phone or in person of the intent to request a recall.
+It will also send a letter notifying the company that they must immediately recall a product.
+A formal letter provides the manufacturer with all the information the FDA garnered from its health hazard evaluation and recall classification.

-The manufacturer works with the FDA to conduct its recall but is responsible for notifying its customers — such as doctors and hospitals — of the recall.
-Recall communications should be brief, identify the product and the reason for the recall.
-The FDA provides a weekly FDA Enforcement Report with all new recalls and their classifications on its website.
+The manufacturer works with the FDA to conduct the recall, but the manufacturer is responsible for notifying its customers, such as doctors and hospitals.
+Recall communications should be brief and should identify the product and the reason for the recall.

 - The recall classification